bookalope/Bookalope/API.md

 Get the current status of the converted document.
 Valid status values are `'processing'` (the document is currently converting), `'available'` (the document has been converted successfully and is ready for download), `'failed'` (the document failed to convert and can not be downloaded), and `'none'` (no conversion is available, and needs to be triggered by calling the `/convert` endpoint).

-Note that the URL is the same as returned by the `/convert` endpoint!
+Note that the download URL is the same as returned by the `/convert` endpoint!

 **Parameters:** n/a
 **Return:** Information about the document’s processing status.